JAlcocerT/JAlcocerT/content/blog/da-ARChitechture.md

 ---

-You might encounter this kind of architectures:
+You might encounter this kind of **architectures in your data analytics** journey:

 ```mermaid